 There are numerous historic sites and cemeteries in this area.
 We always suggest that you check the Official Santa Fe Trail Association and the Santa Fe Trail Research Site for nearby places, museums, visitor centers and historical societies that may interest you.

 Picnicking spots are situated near the campground, by the George Caleb Bingham home and overlook, and you are welcome to spread out a blanket with your picnic goodies in the cool shade of Big Spring.

-Next stop — Traveling the SFT westward to Kansas City along the country roads above Interstate 70.
+Next stop — Traveling the SFT westward to Independence and Kansas City along the country roads above Interstate 70.